-- For research conducted in other countries the PI must ensure the following: - Knowledge of local law and cultural context is sufficient to inform decisions about how the research is conducted. - qualifications of the researchers and research staff for conducting research in that country. - The consent process is appropriate to the population, coordination and communication with local IRBs when appropriate. - \circ When research is conducted outside the United States, the IRB will: - Ensure activities are consistent with the ethical principles in the HRPP policies and that the participants are afforded protections that are at least equivalent to the ethical standards outlined in the Belmont Report. - Ensure appropriate expertise and knowledge of the country(ies) either through IRB members or consultants.
+- All policies and procedures that are applied to Human Research conducted domestically are applied to Human Research conducted in other countries. - For research conducted in other countries the PI must ensure the following: - Knowledge of local law and cultural context is sufficient to inform decisions about how the research is conducted. - qualifications of the researchers and research staff for conducting research in that country - the consent process is appropriate to the population, coordination and communication with local IRBs when appropriate. - When research is conducted outside the United States, the IRB will ensure activities are consistent with the ethical principles in the HRPP policies and that the participants are afforded protections that are at least equivalent to the ethical standards outlined in the Belmont Report.